 \subsection{Baselines}

-There is no method specifically designed for cross-lingual few-shot recommendation.
-We use common cross-domain and domain-adaption recommendation methods as baselines:\\ \textbf{NRMS (Only Target data)}~\cite{wu-etal-2019-neural-news}: This is our base model.
+There is no method specifically designed for cross-lingual few-shot news recommendation.
+We adopt common cross-domain and domain-adaption recommendation methods as baselines:\\ \textbf{NRMS (Only Target data)}~\cite{wu-etal-2019-neural-news}: This is our base model.
 In zero-shot setting, we evaluate it on the target domain test set directly.
-In few-shot setting, we train the model on the target domain training set and then evaluate it on the target domain set.\\ \textbf{ZERO-SHOT (Source + Target data)}~\cite{zhang-etal-2021-cross}: Follow the ZERO-SHOT method, in zero-shot setting, the model is trained on source data and tested on target domain test data.
-In the few-shot setting, the target domain training set is included in training as well. \\ \textbf{Translate-then-align (Translation + Target data)}~\cite{zhang-etal-2021-cross}: Follow the Translate-then-align method, news samples in source language are translated into target domain language by machine translation.
-Then the translated dataset are used for training.
-In the few-shot setting, target domain training set is included for training as well.
-Testing is always on the target domain test set.\\ \textbf{Bilingual (Source + Translation + Target data)}~\cite{zhang-etal-2021-cross}: Follow the Bilingual method, The translated dataset and original dataset of source domain are both used for training.
-In the few-shot setting, target domain training set is included for training as well.
-Testing is always on the target domain test set. \\ \textbf{TDAR}~\cite{Yu2020a}: This is a text-enhanced domain adaptation recommendation method.
+In few-shot setting, we train the model on the target domain training set and then evaluate it on the target domain test set.\\ \textbf{ZERO-SHOT (Source + Target data)}~\cite{zhang-etal-2021-cross}: We adapt the framework of cross-lingual models designed for sentiment analysis in \cite{zhang-etal-2021-cross} as baselines for our recommendation tasks.
+In zero-shot setting, a recommendation model is trained on the source data and tested on the target domain test data.
+In the few-shot setting, the target domain training set is included in training as well.
+Testing is always on the target domain test set. \\ \textbf{Translate-then-align (Translation + Target data) / (Source data + Translation)}~\cite{zhang-etal-2021-cross}: Following the Translate-then-align method in \cite{zhang-etal-2021-cross}, news samples in the source language are translated into the target language by machine translation.
+Then the translated dataset are used for training in the zero-shot setting.
+In the few-shot setting, the target domain training set is also included for training.
+We also add another baseline where the model is trained on the source language, and the news samples in the target language are translated into the source language for inference. \\ \textbf{Bilingual (Source + Translation + Target data)}~\cite{zhang-etal-2021-cross}: As a variant of \textbf{Translation + Target data}, this baseline uses both the translated dataset and the original dataset of source domain for training in the zero-shot setting.
+In the few-shot setting, the target domain training set is additionally included for training. \\ \textbf{TDAR}~\cite{Yu2020a}: This is a text-enhanced domain adaptation recommendation model.
 It requires training data in both source and target domain.
 We thus only have it for comparison in the few-shot setting.